xrettle/WFGY/TensionUniverse/BlackHole/Q102_home_bias_in_portfolios.md

    * Role: a module that decomposes a given home bias description into:

-     * part explained by information and institutional frictions,
+     * a part explained by information and institutional frictions,
-     * residual part that remains unexplained.
+     * and a residual part that remains unexplained.
    * Interface:

      * Inputs: text or structured descriptions of portfolios and frictions.